 After that period, even though some neurological damage may still exist, you’ll at the very least have corrected your anemia, and the chronic fatigue should have finally left for good.
 You’ll no longer feel like you’re dying, because you’re no longer B12 deficient.

 But please, don’t wait.
 If you have B12 deficiency and feel like you’re dying, it means you should start injecting B12 immediately.
 Don’t fear any potential side effects, because B12 has no toxicity levels.
-Excess is quickly urinated, so there is no risk of overdose.
+Excess is quickly urinated, and there is no risk of overdose.

-So, don’t wait.
+So don’t wait.
 Inject daily, for at least three months.

 You’ll feel alive again.